Panda (band)

 Garza departed from the group while recording para ti con desprecio, and Súper Azfalto guitarist Arturo Arredondo would then replace him.
-Their fourth effort, highly acclaimed Amantes Sunt Amentes (2006) became the band's highest-selling with over 250,000 albums sold, gained gold and double platinum status as well, while achieving international success with Poetics (2009), Bonanza (2012) and Sangre Fría (2013).
+Their fourth effort, highly acclaimed Amantes Sunt Amentes (2006) became the band's highest-selling album with over 250,000 albums sold, gained gold and double platinum status as well.
+They achieved international success with Poetics (2009), Bonanza (2012) and Sangre Fría (2013).

-In early 2016, it was announced its members would go on separate ways, considering a brief break from recording and/or touring, and the band has been on a temporal hiatus since.
-Some sources determined that the group had finally broke up afterwards, but Treviño have replied saying "I think people get tired of the same thing; a new album is announced with four singles to promote it, and then going out on tour and then another album.
+In early 2016, it was announced the members would go their separate ways, considering a brief break from recording and/or touring, and the band has been on a temporal hiatus since.
+Some sources determined that the group had broken up afterwards, but Treviño has replied saying "I think people get tired of the same thing; a new album is announced with four singles to promote it and then going out on tour and then another album.
 Also, this break serves us to fans missing us on stage."
 Madero pursued a solo career, while the three resting members formed a new band by the name of Desierto Drive in 2018.

 Background

 Formation (1996-1999)

 The band started playing covers but they realized they were good at writing their own material, so they started writing songs about friends, parties and love.
 Those songs were placed on a demo tape, Demo 1997, and distributed to independent labels.
-Soon after that, After all that their personal friend and independent producer Mario @maracas_records_intl (MarakaZ) Huerta acting as A&R, caught the attention of an independent label, Movic Records, and signed a record deal (by Kiko Lobo).
+Soon after that, their personal friend and independent producer Mario (MarakaZ) Huerta acting as A&R, caught the attention of an independent label, Movic Records, and signed a record deal (by Kiko Lobo).

 History

 Debut, second studio albums and moderate success (2000-2002)

 Panda's debut studio album, Arroz con leche was released on September 2, 2000, and drew little attention by people and critics, reportedly selling over 50,000 copies.
 Their second follow-up, La Revancha Del Príncipe Charro, was released February 3, 2002.
 It sold well, gaining moderate success and reached platinum in Mexico.
 The album also contained a cover from Joan Sebastian and Alberto Vazquez (singer)'s duet song, "Maracas".

 The band toured in the United States and Mexico to promote their album.
 At the end of the tour, they went into the studio to record a third effort.
-Jorge Garza left the band after the group finished the material and was replaced by another member from Super Azfalto, this time guitarist [Arturo Arredondo].
+Jorge Garza left the band after the group finished the material and was replaced by another member from Super Azfalto, this time guitarist Arturo Arredondo.